momentum-mod/docs/_posts/guides/2019-08-27-guide_the-pbr-shader.md

 ---
 <img src="/assets/images/guide_headers/guide_pbr_shader.jpg" alt="PBR Guide" style="display: block; margin: auto;">

-The PBR shader is a powerful new shader that provides more realistic and versatile rendering of brushes and models within Momentum Mod whilst using less textures and needing fewer VMT tweaks.
+The Physically Based Rendering (PBR) shader is a powerful new shader that provides more realistic and versatile rendering of brushes and models within Momentum Mod whilst using less textures and needing fewer VMT tweaks.

 PBR extends Source’s shading capacity by storing additional Metalness, Roughness and Ambient Occlusion maps in independent channels of an additional texture called the MRAO.

-Additionally, it uses the Alpha channel of the Normal map as a Height input for Parallax maps.
+Additionally, it uses the alpha channel of the normal map as a height input for parallax maps.

-This Guide will be a general overview of its use and how to set up textures for it from scratch.
+This guide will be a general overview of its use and how to set up textures for it from scratch.

 > The original repo can be found on [GitHub](https://github.com/thexa4/source-pbr).